alfg/AdminCraft/README.md

         $ python runserver.py

-or to run in the background:
+    Or to run in the background:

         $ nohup python runserver.py &

-If you wish to view the nohup output.
+    If you wish to view the nohup output:

         $ tail -f nohup.out